plone/training/docs/voltoaddons/05-objectwidget-block-edit.md

 };
 ```

-We'll need to also inject the file data into the edit form, we didn't need to
+We'll need to also inject the file data into the edit form.
-before, but now it needs to know what are the available columns.
+We didn't need to before, but now it needs to know the available columns.
-Now that we're wrapping the edit component in two HOCs, we'll use Redux's
-compose to play nice.
+Now that we're wrapping the edit component in two HOCs, we'll use Redux's `compose` to play nice.

 This means that we need to first import the `compose` method from Redux within our
 `src/DataTable/DataTableEdit.js` file: